 The Commission’s publications inform the community, ask for public input, and report our recommendations.

-Most inquiries have a consultation paper and a final report.
-Some projects also have background papers, position/options papers or an interim report.
+All inquiries have a consultation paper and a report.
+Some projects also have background papers, position/options papers and/or an interim report.

 Background papers (also known as occasional papers) are published when information the Commission needs is lacking.
 We commission experts to research and write about a specific issue or question to help the Commission’s own research.

 The first publication to be released in most projects is the consultation paper (sometimes called an issues paper).